Exclusionary zoning: Case history

 Buchanan v.
-Warley 1917: A Louisville city ordinance prohibiting the sale of property to African Americans was brought to court.
-It was ultimately declared that such racial zoning was unconstitutional and a breach of individuals' freedom of contract.
-As a result, ordinances were no longer able to explicitly reject certain types of people but rather were now forced to resort to subtler means of exclusion.
+Warley 1917: A Louisville city ordinance prohibiting the sale of property in majority-white neighborhoods to black people was brought to court.
+It was ultimately declared that such racial restriction was unconstitutional and a breach of individuals' freedom of contract.

 Village of Euclid, Ohio v.
 Ambler Realty Co.
 1926: The Ambler Realty company accused the Village of Euclid of depriving their liberty with its ban on industrial uses.
 The ban on industry reduced the company's land value from $10,000 down to $2,500 per acre and undermined the company's right to govern its own property.
 Court officials, however, sided with the village and upheld the ordinance on the basis that it was a just and reasonable delegation of the state's police power.
 Municipals, the court ruled, are entitled to regulate community property when it reflects the best interests of its constituents.
 This landmark decision would lay the constitutional foundation for all future exclusionary zoning policies.

 Belle Terre et al. v.
 Boras et al. 1974: A group of six unrelated college students living together challenged a neighborhood ordinance that restricted unit residence to no more than two unrelated individuals.
 The case differed from the Euclid one in that there was no residential land use or structural type at issue.
 It rather addressed the constitutionality of directly regulating occupancy.
 Eventually, the court sanctioned this variety of ordinances.
 A community's pursuit of homogeneity was self-justifying, the court logic went, so long as there is no explicit class or racial discrimination.
 Their decision hinged on the view that an area's definition of the family is acceptable as long as a rational basis exists for the determination.
 It is not a judge's domain to overrule such legislative decisions.
 Implicit within the case's ruling is permission for exclusionary zoning regulations to attempt preservation of identity in the context of family compositions.
 Thus, given the previous Village of Euclid decision, municipalities were now granted the right to legislate both external property and internal inhabitant characteristics.

 Warth v.
 Seldin 1975: Low-income individuals and a not-for-profit housing organization sued a New York State suburb contending that the community's exclusionary principles increased their housing costs.
 The court ultimately asserted that any harm is a generalized consequence of real estate economics rather than a specific result of the suburb's regulations.
 Therefore, since the elevated housing costs could not be directly attributed to a certain exclusionary policy, the court ruled in favor of the suburb's ordinance.
 Specific legislation would not be held accountable for any overarching effects that it may have advanced.
 Therefore, exclusionary mechanisms could expand without threat of lawsuits from refused populations.